TinyBigJacko/vorp_core-lua/README.md

 ---

+### For Logging and Skills configuration, do the same as before:
+   - Copy the supplied `\config\logs.lua.example` into a new `\config\logs.lua` and choose your settings
+   - Copy the supplied `\config\skills.lua.example` into a new `\config\skills.lua` and choose your settings
+   - Even if you make no changes, you MUST create these files.

+---

 ### Commands Overview (`commands.lua`)
+   - Copy the supplied `\config\commands.lua.example` into a new `\config\commands.lua` and choose your settings as below

 ##### Administrative Commands
 - **addGroup:** Assign a group to a player with specified ID and group name.